Human behavior: Ecological behavior

 Like all living things, humans live in ecosystems and interact with other organisms.
 Human behavior is affected by the environment in which a human lives, and environments are affected by human habitation.
 Humans have also developed man-made ecosystems such as urban areas and agricultural land.
 Geography and landscape ecology determine how humans are distributed within an ecosystem, both naturally and through planned urban morphology.

 Humans exercise control over the animals that live within their environment.
 Domesticated animals are trained and cared for by humans.
 Humans can develop social and emotional bonds with animals in their care.
 Pets are kept for companionship within human homes, including dogs and cats that have been bred for domestication over many centuries.
 Livestock animals, such as cattle, sheep, goats, and poultry, are kept on agricultural land to produce animal products.
 Domesticated animals are also kept in laboratories for animal testing.
 Non-domesticated animals are sometimes kept in nature reserves and zoos for tourism and conservation.

-Factors
+Causes and factors

 Human behavior is influenced by biological and cultural elements.
 The structure and agency debate considers whether human behavior is predominantly led by individual human impulses or by external structural forces.
 Behavioral genetics considers how human behavior is affected by inherited traits.
 Though genes do not guarantee certain behaviors, certain traits can be inherited that make individuals more likely to engage in certain behaviors or express certain personalities.
 An individual's environment can also affect behavior, often in conjunction with genetic factors.
 An individual's personality and attitudes affect how behaviors are expressed, formed in conjunction by genetic and environmental factors.